Collocations for climax - noun

 1. exciting/important event, point in time, etc.

-VERB + CLIMAX
+VERB + climax

-come to, reach
+come to,

 The crisis reached its climax in the 1970s.